anthonypz/MiniMaschine/README.md

 # Drum Machine

 A drum machine emulator that lets you play sound samples using a keyboard or mouse.
-The project is a part of freeCodeCamp's 300-hour [Front End Development Certification](https://www.freecodecamp.org/learn/front-end-development-libraries/).
-A list of [user stories](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock) were provided, which had to be built to that specification.
-This is the third of 5 total projects.

 ## Features